 3-1-1 3/4-court press... a zone press that you can use against teams that show a "3-Up" press-breaker.
 A 3-2 adjustment is included.

-Match-up Press DefensesOur match-up press defense is a more complicated "system" of presses than simple zone presses and involves a fair amount of practice time.
-We begin teaching this system at the freshmen and JV levels, and try to fine-tune it at the varsity level.
-It has the advantage of always having pressure on the ball no matter what press-breaker alignment the offense uses.
+Match-up Press DefensesOur match-up press defense is a more complicated "system" of presses compared to simple zone presses and involves a fair amount of practice time.
+We begin teaching this system at the freshmen and JV levels, and fine-tune it at the varsity level.
+It has the advantage of always having pressure on the ball no matter what press-breaker the offense uses.

 Full-court ("80") presses of various alignments (1-Up, 2-Up, 3-Up and 4-Up), as well as a "staggered" press are discussed.
 Additionally, two deny presses, "81" and "61", are presented.
 Use these drills "Match-up Press Drills", and see "Teaching Basketball by Progression".

-Half-court presses start at, or just beyond, the half-court line.
+Half-Court Press DefensesHalf-court presses start at, or just beyond, the half-court line.
 These presses are less of a gamble, since all five defenders are back in the half-court.
-Usually these defenses try to trap the ball as it comes across half-court, in the half-court corner on either side, while the other defenders look to intercept a poor pass made out of the trap.
+These defenses trap the ball as it comes across half-court, in the half-court corner on either side, while the other defenders look to intercept a poor pass made out of the trap.
 These presses are usually easier to teach and conditioning is less of an issue.